Monotonic Alpha-divergence Minimisation for Variational Inference: Related Work

-Observe now that those update formulas correspond to having considered the particular case $\alpha = 0$, $\eta_n = 1$, $\cte_n =0$, $a_{j,n} = 1$ and $b_{j,n} = 0$ in Algorithm \ref{algo:GGEMalpha}, meaning that the M-PMC algorithm is a special case of our framework.
-As we shall see, the additionnal layer of flexibility we have obtained in Algorithm \ref{algo:GGEMalpha} will have important practical consequences due to the underlying gradient-based structure behind the mixture weights (and the mixture components parameters updates in the GMMs case) we have uncovered.
+meaning that these updates ensure a systematic increase in the integrated likelihood at each step.
+As these updates also correspond to the case $\alpha = 0$, $\eta_n = 1$, $\cte_n =0$, $a_{j,n} = 1$ and $b_{j,n} = 0$ in Algorithm \ref{algo:GGEMalpha}, the M-PMC algorithm is in fact included in our framework and we can interpret our theoretical results in light of this algorithm.

-Furthermore, we can interpret the results we have obtained thus far in the light of the M-PMC algorithm: we have found a generalisation of an integrated EM algorithm preserving the monotonicity property for a wide range of hyperparameters.
-Here, a particularly striking fact is that the monotonicity property holds for $\alpha \in [0,1)$, so that updates akin to an Integrated EM procedure can be derived past the traditional case $\alpha = 0$ corresponding to integrated likelihood optimisation.
+More precisely, we have generalised an integrated EM algorithm by preserving its monotonicity property for a wide range of hyperparameters.
+A particularly striking fact is that the monotonicity property holds for $\alpha \in [0,1)$, hence updates akin to an EM procedure can be derived past the traditional case of likelihood optimisation.
+As we shall see, the additional layers of flexibility obtained in Algorithm \ref{algo:GGEMalpha} will also have important practical consequences due to the underlying gradient-based structure behind the mixture weights (and the mixture components parameters updates in the GMMs case) we have uncovered.

-A table summarising the main improvements of our framework compared to the existing litterature can be found in \Cref{table:recap} and in the coming section, we revisit the maximisation and the gradient-based approaches when the variational family is based on the exponential family.
+\Cref{table:recap} summarises the main improvements of our framework compared to the existing literature and in the coming section, we revisit the maximisation and the gradient-based approaches when the variational family is based on the exponential family.

-\section{Exponential family distributions: a closer look}
+\section{Exponential Family Distributions: a Closer Look}

 \kdtxt{ In this section, we state generic results for the maximisation and the gradient-based approaches in the important case where the variational family is based on the exponential family.
 Those results will in particular enable us to show how the update formulas in Examples \ref{ex:GMMmax} and \ref{ex:GMM} are derived, before allowing us to incorporate novel variational families in our framework such as multivariate Student's $t$ densities.
 To do so, let us first review the exponential family and some of its well-known properties.}

-\subsection{Notation and useful definitions}
+\subsection{Notation and Useful Definitions}

 We start with the definition of an exponential family distribution.

 \begin{defi}[Exponential family] Let $\nu$ be a $\sigma$-finite measure on $(\Yset,\Ysigma)$, $E$ be a Euclidean space endowed with an inner product $\pscal[E]{\cdot}{\cdot}$ and its corresponding norm $\normev[E]{\cdot}$, $h$ be a non-negative function defined on $\Yset$ and $S:\Yset\to E$ be a measurable function.
 In its canonical form, \kdtxt{a member of the exponential family} is defined \kdtxt{by the parametric probability density}